zammad/zammad-admin-documentation/channels/form.rst

 :Options:
    Zammad provides the following additional configuration options for your form.

-   Enable debugging for Implementation
+   Enable debugging for implementation
-      This option activates detailed debug information in your browsers developer tools console.
+      This option activates detailed debug information in your browser's developer tools console.

       .. warning:: This option *should not* be active on productive forms!